8ctavio/vergil/apps/docs/src/composables/defineReactiveProperties.md

 When defining properties of `ExtendedReactive` or `ExtendedRef` objects, provided properties with those objects' reserved keys are ignored (see [`extendedReactive`'s](/composables/extendedReactive#additional-features) and [`extendedRef`'s](/composables/extendedRef#additional-features) additional features).
 That is, reserved `ExtendedReactive` and `ExtendedRef` properties and methods cannot be overwritten with `defineReactiveProperties`.

-In the case of `ExtendedReactive` objects, `defineReactiveProperties` automatically stores in the object internal index the underlying ref objects of unwrapped ref properties.
+In the case of `ExtendedReactive` objects, `defineReactiveProperties` automatically stores in the object's internal index the underlying ref objects of unwrapped ref properties.

 ## Definition